 OFFICIAL NOTICE OF RACE FOR ALL 3 COURSES AVAILABLE NOW!

 SNEAK PEAK – LOOK at WHAT’s EXCITING IN THE NOR’s!

 Fees for the Border Run and N2E include a Yellow Brick race tracker!
 NOSA is very happy to be working with Yellow Brick to provide live race action to friends, family and racing enthusiasts ashore – all over the globe.
 And it all begins with the big, all-courses-all-classes kickoff party the night before in Newport Beach.
 Excited?
 Here’s what to do next.

-Racers in the 71st Newport to Ensenada Yacht Race are asked to carefully read the rules stated in the NOR’s.
-As in previous years, US Sailing’s Safety Equipment Regulations apply.
+Racers in the 71st Newport to Ensenada Yacht Race are asked to carefully read the rules stated in the NOR.
+As in previous years, US Sailing’s Safety Equipment Regulations will apply.

 Information on the SEMINARS page will connect skippers and crew to US Sailing Coastal Safety at Sea Seminars.
 Additionally, NOSA will be offering a series of seminars at yacht clubs early in 2018 at which speakers will address best sailing practices, night sailing strategies, the newest in safety equipment, technology and tips from experienced N2E sailors.
 NOSA’s board of directors highly recommends that every skipper is current on the latest and ever-changing safety regulations, specifications and recommendations and believes that repetition of seminars prevent complacency.

-Still one of the world’s largest international yacht races, this legendary 125-mile course finishes inside Toto Santos Bay off the lovely Hotel Coral and Marina and wraps with renowned trophy presentation in more than 40 classes Sunday afternoon.
+Still one of the world’s largest international yacht races, this legendary 125-mile course finishes inside Toto Santos Bay off the lovely Hotel Coral and Marina and wraps with the renowned trophy presentation for more than 40 classes Sunday afternoon.

 NEED MORE INFO?